samuelforrest/samuelforrest/README.md

 - Verda (Hackathon-winning environmental project)
 - Tradelingo (Duolingo for learning to invest long-term)
 - Python (Hundreds of small Python projects)
-- React Native (Frustrating projects)
+- React Native (Frustrating projects that would barely run on Expo)

 # Languages & Frameworks